 Secondly, Trade Ideas has Holly A.I which runs about 50 proprietary trading algorithms every day and gives you 5 to 8 trading strategies with the highest win rate based on millions of simulations.

-You will get a complete trading plan with exact entry price and exit price.
+You will get a complete trading plan with the exact entry price and exit price.

 What’s more, Trade Ideas publishes its Holly A.I performance every month and it has been consistently beating the market without you taking more risk.